Private Equity and Other Carried Interest Funds – Federal Tax Policy Tip Sheet: Issue 2

 The Top Line

-- Interest Deductibility: Both the Senate and House bills cap interest deductibility at 30 percent of the business' adjusted taxable income.
+- Corporate Interest Deductibility: Generally, for most businesses interest deductibility is capped at 30 percent of the business's adjusted taxable income.

 Holland & Knight's Public Policy & Regulation Group will continue to update on the topics above.

 For more detail, reach out to Senior Policy Advisor Tom Reynolds, who is a former Republican member of Congress, elected House leader and senior member of the House Ways and Means Committee, or Senior Public Affairs Advisor Paolo Mastrangelo.

 The congressional leaders tasked with shepherding tax reform are Rep. Kevin Brady (R-Texas), Chair of the House Ways and Means Committee, and Sen. Orrin Hatch (R-Utah), Chair of the Senate Finance Committee.

 Based on the current Congress (115th), here are some interesting stats about the two GOP leaders, painting contrasting pictures about their respective abilities to move legislation – or perhaps simply to navigate the proclivities and limitations of their own chambers.

 - Number of Sponsored Bills: 776 (he is ranked first in his party for highest amount)

 - Number of Sponsored Bills Enacted into Law: 57 (again, first among Republicans)